CodeX1111/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script that changes the working directory to the previous one This script that lists all files this Wriwe a script that prints the type of the file named iamafile
+This script that changes the working directory to the previous one This script that lists all files this Wriwe a script that prints the type of the file named iamafile script that copies all the HTML files from the current working directory to the parent of the working directory